csush/geospatial-insights/README.md

 - All computations are in-memory
 - No data saved locally
 - No need to install GDAL on your system, everything is contained via pip
+- Uses multiprocessing to speed up clipping of multiple rasters

 ## Technologies
 Project is created with: